I. Non-Discrimination Policy

 Confidentiality is essential in any effort to investigate and resolve allegations of discrimination or harassment.
 The interests of both the complainant and the respondent must be protected as information is gathered and evaluated.
 Therefore, only persons who have a "need to know" within the investigation and resolution of complaints and appropriate senior administrative officials are entitled to information in the application of this procedure.
 University employees or students who disclose information which is obtained within the informal or formal steps of this procedure to persons not in the "need to know" chain may be subject to disciplinary action.

 - Complaint Officer

 Ordinarily, the individual responsible for investigating the complaint, or the Complaint Officer, will be the Associate Vice President of Human Resources/Affirmative Action Officer, or such other person or persons as are designated by the Vice President overseeing the Human Resources office.
-In most cases, the Complaint Officer is responsible for determining if discrimination or harassment has occurred.
-However, as provided in this procedure, the Complaint Officer may decide to convene the Review Board to make this determination, in which case he or she will provide such administrative assistance as the Board may request.
-It is the expectation that the Officer would not attend the proceedings of the Board.
+The Complaint Officer is responsible for investigating and determining by a preponderance of the evidence if discrimination or harassment has occurred.

 - Review Board